 The Under Secretary of Defense released a memo on June 28, 2022, stating that service members, dependents, other beneficiaries & Department of Defense civilian employees may continue to access "covered abortions" (e.g., if the life of the mother would be endangered if the fetus were carried to term, or if the pregnancy is the result of rape or incest).
-On October 20, 2022, the Secretary of Defense released a memo stating the Department would cover travel costs for active-duty service members who may travel to receive abortion care, not limited to covered abortions.
+On February 16, 2023, DoD announced new policies consistent with a previous memo released by the Secretary of Defense stating the Department would cover travel costs for active-duty service members who may travel to receive abortion care, not limited to covered abortions.